-While these tips can provide temporary relief of your allergy symptoms, and allow you to sleep a bit easier during allergy season, they will not provide a long-term solution to your allergies.
+While these tips can provide temporary relief of your allergy symptoms, and allow you to sleep a bit easier during allergy season, they will not provide a long-term solution to your allergies like other allergy treatments.
 Dr. Pasha can help you find the source of your allergies and determine the best treatment option for you.
-Schedule an appointment today to breathe freely again!
+Breathe freely again!